 An Honest Assessment

-The first step in deciding which trail running shoe is the right one for you is to conduct an honest self-assessment.
-If anything, this might help you rule out some of the options that may not work for you.
-Reading reviews of 14 shoes online and then trying to blindly decide which one is the best for you can be daunting.
-Likewise, standing in front of a huge wall of shoes and basing your decision on color will probably not end up with you being a happy runner.
+The first step in deciding which trail running shoe is right for you is to conduct an honest self-assessment.
+If anything, this might help you rule out options that may not work for you.
+Reading reviews of 20 shoes online and then blindly deciding which one is the best for you can be daunting.
+Likewise, standing in front of a massive wall of shoes and basing your decision on color will probably not end up with you being a happy runner.

-Ask yourself these important questions to help you decide what kind of a runner you are not, thereby helping you understand what kind of a runner you are so that you can narrow down your choices.
+Ask yourself these critical questions to help you decide what kind of a runner you are not, thereby allowing you to understand what kind of a runner you are so that you can narrow down your choices.
 Guidelines for your answers to these questions are described in more detail below.
-Do you intend only to buy one pair, or are you willing to fork over the cash and revel in the luxury of multiple specialized pairs?
-What do you plan to use them for?
-Are you new to running or have you been at it a long time?
-Are you currently injured, or have you been injured recently?
-Are you a body mechanics idealist, always striving to improve towards a perfect stride?
-What shoes have worked well for you in the past?

 One Shoe Fits All or a Quiver of Options?

-If you intend to own more than one pair of trail running shoes, or in fact already do own more than one pair, then you probably do not need to be quite so selective in what you choose.
-It is nice to be able to wear a different pair depending on the outing you are planning or how you feel.
-A decent quiver might include one pair of low-profile shoes, one or two pairs of traditional shoes, and perhaps a pair of HOKAs as well.
+If you intend to own more than one pair of trail running shoes or, in fact, already do own more than one pair, then you probably don't need to be quite so selective in what you choose.
+It's nice to have the option to wear a different pair depending on the outing you are planning or how you feel.
+A decent shoe collection might include one pair of low-profile shoes, one or two pairs of traditional shoes, and perhaps a pair of Hoka's as well.

 On the other hand, if you are like most people and have one pair that you will wear every time you go running until the soles are falling off, the laces are torn, and the upper is coming apart at the seams, then you want to make sure that you have all your bases covered.
-In this case, you will want to focus your selection on a well-rounded traditional shoe, as minimalist models probably won't serve you for all length of runs or terrain.
-For certain runners, a low-profile protective shoe will work here as well, like the Peregrine 7 or Nike Terra Kiger 4, but you will probably want to be certain you can handle a low heel-toe drop every day before making these your only option.
+In this case, you will likely want to focus your selection on a well-rounded rugged trail runner, as lighter models probably won't serve you for all lengths of runs or terrain.

 What is the intended purpose of the trail running shoes you want to buy?
 If you are planning to run on trails, through the mountains, over slick rock and sand in the desert, through quaking forests, or all of the above, then you are in the right place.

 If you are looking for a race-specific model that you don't intend to wear often but will help you run fast, then look towards the light and fast side.
-We recommend models like the La Sportiva Helios 2.0, the Altra Superior 3.0, or our Best Overall trail running shoe, the Nike Zoom Terra Kiger 4.
-If you want a trail shoe for running 50 or 100-mile ultras, we recommend something with some decent cushioning, like The North Face Ultra Endurance, the New Balance Leadville v3, or the HOKA ONE ONE Challenger ATR 3.
+We recommend models like the Nike Zoom Terra Kiger 7 or the similarly light and aggressive Saucony Peregrine 11.
+If you want a trail shoe for running 50 or 100-mile ultras, we recommend something with some decent cushioning, like the Salomon S/Lab Ultra 3, the Scarpa Spin Ultra, or the Hoka Challenger ATR 6.

-If you frequently encounter mud and need excellent traction, then look towards a model with large lugs, like the Salomon Speedcross 4, the Inov-8 Roclite 290 or the Saucony Peregrine 7.
-If you are like us and enjoy your fair share of scrambling while out on a mountain run, take a peek at the New Balance Vazee Summit v2.
-Or if you want a shoe that you can run in every day and will do everything well, look towards the Nike Air Zoom Wildhorse 4, Brooks Caldera, the Altra Lone Peak 3.5, or the Vasque Constant Velocity.
+If you frequently encounter mud and need excellent traction, look for a model with large lugs, like the Salomon Speedcross 5 or the Inov-8 Roclite G 290.
+If you are like us and enjoy your fair share of scrambling while out on a mountain run, take a peek at the La Sportiva Kaptiva.
+Or, if you want a shoe that you can run in every day and will do everything well, look at the Nike Wildhorse 7 or Altra Lone Peak 5.

 New to Running?

 If you are new to running, then your body likely isn't used to the abuse that pounding out those miles will put on it.
-It can take a long time, years even, for a new runner to get to the point where his or her body has fully adjusted to the act of running daily.
+It can take a long time, years even, for a new runner to get to the point where their body has fully adjusted to the act of running daily.
 It may not be wise to add extra strain to an already strained body by trying to go too minimal or even low-profile.
 Generally speaking, our bodies have grown up used to a moderate amount of heel-toe drop, and there can be an extended adjustment period for using low-drop shoes.
-Initially, anyway, we recommend sticking to something in the middle to upper end of the heel-toe drop spectrum, like a traditional shoe, and many people even find it most comfortable, to begin with a maximalist shoe, like a pair of Hokas.
+Initially, we recommend sticking to something in the middle or upper end of the heel-toe drop spectrum, like a rugged trail runner.
+Many people find it most comfortable to begin with a maximalist shoe, like a pair of Hoka's.

 Exponents on both ends of the spectrum abound when it comes to what will cure you of a running injury.
-We have heard countless stories of runners who claim to have been chronically injured, washed up, and unable to run anymore until they first tried a pair of HOKA's.
-At the same time, Google zero-drop shoes, or simply, Altra, and you can read stories for hours about people who claim that the only way to sustainably run injury free is by choosing zero drop shoes that support natural biomechanics.
-The worldwide bestseller Born to Run is essentially all about this topic.
-So, if you have a running related injury, the first thing to do is get a new pair of shoes, and depending on your predisposition, you may look to either one of these directions for your solution.
+We have heard countless stories of runners who claim to have been chronically injured, washed up, and unable to run anymore until they first tried a pair of Hoka's.
+At the same time, Google zero-drop shoes, and you can read stories for hours about people who claim that the only way to run injury-free and sustainably is by choosing zero drop shoes that support natural biomechanics.
+The worldwide bestseller Born to Run is all about this topic.
+So, if you have a running-related injury, the first thing to do is get a new pair of shoes, and depending on your predisposition, you may look to either one of these directions for your solution.

-Are you attracted to the idea of zero-drop footwear, or strive to have the most instinctually natural stride possible?
+Are you attracted to the idea of zero-drop footwear or strive to have the most instinctually natural stride possible?
 Did you just read Born to Run?
-Then you may want to check out the zero-drop or minimalist models in the review, such as the Altra Superior 3.0 or Lone Peak 3.5, or possibly the La Sportiva Helios 2.0.
-Be aware, however, that it takes many people a long time to let their bodies adjust to wearing footwear with lower drop, as it can be a real strain on the Achilles tendon and calves of someone used to traditional heel-toe drop.
+Then you may want to check out the zero-drop or minimalist models in the review, such as the Inov-8 TerraUltra G 270 or the Merrell Bare Access XTR.
+Be aware, however, that it takes many people a long time to let their bodies adjust to wearing footwear with a lower drop, as it can be a real strain on the Achilles tendon and calves of someone used to traditional heel-toe drop.
 At least initially, it is an excellent idea to only have a minimalist or zero-drop shoe as part of a quiver and to use it sparingly on shorter runs to adjust over time.

 If It Isn't Broke Don't Fix It